KristianBakov/SPHFluidSimulationCTP/README.md

 Showcase video available at: The video will be made available in May 2020.

 This is an implementation of the SPH method inside of Unity, suitable for use in game scenes.
+Builds can be found inside the Builds folder.

 ![Showcase Image](images/showcase.png)